marc-gilles/marc-gilles.github.io/content/fieldwork/202207-Madagascar/index.md

   - Madagascar
 ---

-Behavioural experiments and observations, odour and microbiota sampling, breeding monitoring
+Behavioural experiments and observations & sampling of odour and microbiota

 <!--more-->